This patient chose rhinoplasty with Dr. Rodriguez in Baltimore, Maryland to get rid of the hump in her nose.View Patient Details

 Rhinoplasty, often referred to as a nose job, is a reshaping of the nose.
-When reshaping of the nose only changes the appearance of the tip of the nose it is called tip plasty.
+When that reshaping only changes the appearance of the tip of the nose it is called tip plasty.
 Rhinoplasty can also be used to restore breathing through the nose.
 When the procedure is used to improve both breathing and the appearance of the nose, it is called a septo-rhinoplasty.

 The tip of my nose looks too wide

 The reshaping can be done to improve the appearance of an otherwise normal nose, or to reconstruct a damaged nose.
 Patients seeking rhinoplasty are often concerned with the following:

 - bumps or depressions in the nose profile